fabthered/Howcanamendmyrepo/Tutorial.md

 Let’s start our analysis by looking at how single variables influence the clustering.
 We can deal with two possible variable types ;
 categorical variables and numerical ones.
-We’ll be starting with the former. \#\#\#\# Categorical variables
+We’ll be starting with the former.

+#### Categorical variables

 -   Cramer’s V Here, the Cramer’s V values will be computed for the 4 categorical variables of our dataset.
-To return the Cramer’s V values only between the cluster groups and the variable *profession* for example, the variable needs to be entered as a function input.
-A bar graph of the values can be plotted with the function *plotVCramer()*.

 <!-- -->